mikke89/RmlUiDoc/pages/cpp_manual/interfaces.md

 ```

-RmlUi takes non-owning pointers to the interfaces, thus, make sure to keep the interface alive until after the call to `Rml::Shutdown()`, and clean it up afterwards.
+***Lifetime notice:*** RmlUi takes non-owning pointers to the interfaces, thus, make sure to keep the interface alive until after the call to `Rml::Shutdown()`, and clean it up afterwards.